ku-sldg/plih/_types/3-Typed-Recursion.md

 has the same type as the domain of `f`, `f a` has the same type as the range of `f`.

-Unfortunately, we will never find a type for `x x` be the type of `x` must be the domain type of `x`.
-Do you see the problem?
+Unfortunately, we will never find a type for `x x` because the type of `x` must be the domain type of `x`.
+This is a problem.
 If
 `x` has type `T->T`, then for `x x` to have type `T`, `x` must also have type `T`.
 This will never work as `x` would need to have both type `T` and `T->T`.  `T = T->T`, something that is not possible in our type system and would break the datatype representation if it were.